 Back on their original label after their greatest run of popularity from Permanent Vacation through Get a Grip, Aerosmith were looking for something different.
-Nine Lives is probably their most diverse record featuring Beatlesque trippiness (“The Farm”), over-the-top balladry (“Fallen Angels”), Indian-based grooves (“Taste of India”), and straight-ahead Rockers (“Nine Lives”).
+Nine Lives is probably their most diverse record featuring Beatlesque trippiness (“The Farm”), over-the-top balladry (“Fallen Angels”), Zeppelin-esque grooves (“Taste of India”), and straight-ahead Rockers (“Nine Lives”).
 The album was a No. 1 hit, and the album’s greatest single, “Pink,” won the band a Grammy for Best Rock Performance.
 Despite the critical and commercial success, though, Nine Lives remains one of Aerosmith’s weaker efforts as they attempted to be Jacks of all trades, and ended up masters of none.
 Yet even though nothing here will blow you away, the album also lacks any of the major pitfalls that plagued the previous entries on this list.

 11. Draw the Line

 Though Draw the Line was a creative disappointment following the classics that were Toys in the Attic and Rocks, there’s still a lot to love about it that tends to get overlooked.
 Certainly “Get it Up” and “Sight for Sore Eyes” are skippable at best, but the title track and “I Wanna Know Why” find Aerosmith at their best.
 The imagery-laden “Kings and Queens” and the hopping Blues cover of “Milk Cow Blues” are also excellent deep cuts that stand tall in the band’s catalog.
 Aerosmith was beginning a downward slide rife with creative discord and inconsistent songwriting, but they still had half an album of greatness to deliver before falling off the deep end for a decade.

 Producers: Steven Tyler, Joe Perry, Mark Hudson, Marti Frederiksen